 HVAC Capacity Calculator - Heating & Cooling Load Sizing Tool

-• Quick heating/cooling sizing with volume and climate inputs
+• Comprehensive heating/cooling sizing with volume, occupancy, and climate zone inputs following ASHRAE design conditions

-• Includes conversions (BTU, tons, kW) and safety margins
+• Includes conversions (BTU, tons, kW), equipment sizing recommendations, and 15-25% safety margins to prevent oversizing

 Input Parameters